-Now, when it comes to the actual objective for the device, after you end up choosing the option to throw the switch, there will be another blue popup message that will show up and will be placed towards the left of your screen.
+Now, when it comes to the device’s actual objective after you choose the option to throw the switch, another blue popup message will show up and be placed towards the left of your screen.
 The screen will be instructions that the player needs to follow to proceed with the objective.

-- The objective will start by telling the player that they need first to activate the device, and when they do so, the payers will have to wait for a total of 5 seconds, after which you will be able to go ahead and deactivate it, which will e needed to restore SP, and the amount of SP that will be restored will fully depend on the timing of the countdown that is carried out by you.
+- The objective will start by telling the player that they need first to activate the device, and when they do so, the payers will have to wait for a total of 5 seconds, after which you will be able to go ahead and deactivate it, which will e needed to restore SP, and the amount of SP that will be restored will fully depend on the timing of the countdown that you carry out.

-- The device will then go ahead and tell you that, unfortunately, due to the malfunction, the countdown timer won’t operate the way that it is supposed to.
-And the display will end up turning off during the countdown is active.
+- The device will then tell you that, unfortunately, due to the malfunction, the countdown timer won’t operate as it is supposed to.
+The display will end up turning off during the countdown is active.

-- If the player decides to go ahead with the objective but ends up being too slow to carry out the deactivation process, any extra mako created will end up being dangerous to the player’s overall health.
+If the player decides to proceed with the objective but ends up being too slow to complete the deactivation process, any extra mako created will be dangerous to the player’s overall health.
 Players, therefore *need* to deactivate it in exactly five seconds.